RandoriAS/randori-tools/RandoriBuiltin/readme.md

 After the builtin.swc is created, open the SWC with a Zip or Rar editor and extract this file: catalog.xml

-Open his file in a text editor and find the two XML elements that look like this (usually at the bottom of the file):
+Open this file in a text editor and find the two XML elements that look like this (usually at the bottom of the file):

 **&lt;script name="flash/display/Sprite" mod="1369328922099" signatureChecksum="3914207921" &gt;**